Keeping Alberta Affordable: Eligible seniors and families with children under 18 can apply for $600 affordability payments. Learn more and apply now

 Applicants who applied prior to January 1, 2019 should continue to refer to the current Guide to Remediation Certificates for Contaminated Sites.
 See below to access this guide.

-Alberta Environment and Parks (AEP) officially recognizes completed remediation projects with certificates.
+The Alberta government officially recognizes completed remediation projects with certificates.
 Participation in this program is voluntary.

 To be eligible for a remediation certificate, applicants must demonstrate remediation success and complete a Remediation Certificate Application Form as described in the Limited or Site-based Guides to Remediation Certificates.